 still a bit stiffer through the mid section than I wanted.

 My goal was a rod that was light weight, could cast a very light line, and would be well suited to the size fish people are going to catch in small streams.
 That might mean 7" brookies in the Appalachians or Adirondacks, but fish twice that size in the small streams Tom Davis fishes in the northern Rockies.

 That's not the easiest goal to accomplish.
 To get it done I went to Suntech - and as expected, Suntech came through!
 The Suntech Keiryu Special 27 is a light (1 ounce) rod that will cast a size 2.5 line nicely.
 If there's a bit of a breeze, though, the rod won't be overburdened with a size 3.5 line or a furled line.
-The tip sections are light enough that it is a fun rod with 7" brookies but there is enough muscle lower down in the rod to handle larger fish.
+The tip sections are light enough that it is a fun rod with 7" brookies but there is enough muscle in the mid and butt sections to handle larger fish.